 Topics and research subjects in movement ecology

 We investigated the research subjects addressed in movement ecology papers.
 For that matter, we analyzed the paper abstracts using a Latent Dirichlet Allocation (LDA) model (Blei, Ng, and Jordan (2003)) and identified 15 general topics from the abstracts (see Supp.
 Mat. for details).
-We fixed the number of topics to 15, as a reasonable value that would not be too large than we could not interpret them, or too small that the topics were too general (see discussion in Supp.
+We fixed the number of topics to 15,; this number was chosen so that it would not be too large than we could not interpret them, or too small that the topics were too general (see discussion in Supp.
 Mat.).
 Within the LDA modeling framework, an abstract – or rather meaningful words from an abstract – is a mixture of all the latent topics (not known a priori), and the degree of association between the abstract and each topic is characterized by a parameter γ that varies from 0 to 1.
 If a topic was not relevant at all for a given abstract, its γ would approach zero, and it would approach one in the opposite case (the sum of all γs for an abstract is equal to 1).
 Each topic is defined as a mixture of all words and what distinguishes a topic from another is the relative frequency of each word (i.e. some words could be strongly related to a topic and barely appear in another).
-This relative frequency is represented in the word clouds of Figure 7, used for the interpretation of the topics: 1) Predator, 2) Wildlife habitat, 3) Social behavior, 4) Physical activity, 5) Data, 6) Models, 7) Fish movement, 8) Sex and dispersal, 9) Home range, 10) Marine foraging behavior, 11) Human motion, 12) Animal motion, 13) Tests, 14) Marine habitat and 15) Breeding and migration.
+This relative frequency is represented in the word clouds of Figure 7.
+We interpretation, we defined these topics, based on the collection of words, as : 1) Predator-prey interactions, 2) Wildlife habitat, 3) Social behavior, 4) Physical activity, 5) Data, 6) Models, 7) Fish movement, 8) Sex and dispersal, 9) Home range, 10) Marine foraging behavior, 11) Human motion, 12) Animal motion, 13) Statstical tests, 14) Marine habitat and 15) Breeding and migration.

 The three most addressed topics in the abstract (i.e. higher sum of γs) were models, data and social behavior.
 Since it is common practice to mention data and methods in abstracts, it is not surprising that both of them are recurrent topics.
 Furthermore, the models topic does not strictly refer to movement models; it encompasses any type of model (e.g. generalized linear model, model selection criterion or even schematical model) that could be used to study dynamics, patterns and populations (Fig. 7).
 A third place for social behavior is rather unexpected, but could be partly explained by the general interest in utilizing individual movement for understanding dynamics at the scale of populations.